Beschrijving

 Bempton is a year round destination with a constantly changing cast of avian characters in a truly spectacular location.
 A café provides refreshing or warming comforts and the shop has gifts, books and memorabilia.

+The Bempton Cliffs reserve is a 30 minute drive from Scarborough and around 10 minutes from Bridlington.
+Follow the brown signs from the main roads.
 There is a car park and a RSPB visitors center.
-Entrance March to October is £7 adults; November to Feb £3.50, free for RSPB members.
+Press P on the map for directions.
+Entrance March to October is £ 8 adults; November to Feb £ 4, free for RSPB members.
 There are six viewpoints along the cliff top path, three fully accessible to wheelchair users.
 All terrain mobility vehicles can also be hired for mobility impaired access to the rest.
 The Seabird Centre is open from 9.30am - 5pm in summer and 9.30am - 4pm in winter.

 Bempton rail station, on the Hull - Bridlington - Scarborough line, is only 2.5 km away, making the site accessible by public transport.